 Note: By default PKI Services Manager looks for CRLs in the local store.
 If you use this configuration, you need to copy the CRLs to your local store.

-- From the Identity Mapper pane, click Add to determine which client hosts can authenticate with a valid certificate.
+- From the Identity Mapper pane, add rules to determine which identities can authenticate with a valid certificate.

 - Click File > Save.

-- Start the PKI Services Manager service if it isn't already running.
-If the service is already running, reload your settings (Server > Reload).
+Start the PKI Services Manager service if it isn't already running.